-Our Physicians and Staff at Cumberland Surgical Arts in Clarksville, TN would like to take this opportunity to welcome you to our office.
+Our Surgeons and Staff at Cumberland Surgical Arts and Associates, PLLC in Clarksville, TN would like to take this opportunity to welcome you to our office.
 As your providers of healthcare, we look forward to serving you.
 We hope that, together, we can build the kind of relationship that will ensure that you receive quality care and excellent service.

-Both Dr. Lee and Dr. DeFelice are board certified in Oral and Maxillofacial Surgery.
-Becoming a licensed, board certified physician means meeting the most rigorous training and continuing education offered in the field of medicine.
-Certification of physicians is a way of telling consumers that doctors with this credentialing have successfully completed approved training and have passed an evaluation process assessing their ability to provide quality patient care in their specialty.
+Dr. Lee, Dr. Lilly, Dr. Porter and Dr. Griffith are board certified in Oral and Maxillofacial Surgery.
+Becoming a licensed, board certified surgeon means meeting the most rigorous training and continuing education offered in the field of medicine.
+Certification of surgeons is a way of telling patients that doctors with this credentialing have successfully completed approved training and have passed an evaluation process assessing their ability to provide quality patient care in their specialty.
 Board certification is a good indication that your doctor has made a commitment to continuing education and is keeping up with the latest findings in his field.

-Dr. DeFelice is a Diplomate of the American Board of Oral and Maxillofacial Surgery as well as The National Board of Dental Anesthesia.
-Dr. DeFelice is a member of the American Association of Oral & Maxillofacial Surgery, the American College of Oral & Maxillofacial Surgeons, the American Society of Dental Anesthesiology, the American Dental Association, and the Tennessee Dental Association.
+Dr. Lilly is a Diplomate of the American Board of Oral & Maxillofacial Surgery and a member of the American Association of Oral & Maxillofacial Surgeons and the Tennessee Society of Oral & Maxillofacial Surgeons.
+Dr. Lilly is also a member of the American Dental Association (ADA).

 What is an Oral Surgeon?